 White bean hummus is thick and ultra-creamy with delicate garlic heat, earthy parsley, silky tahini and zesty lemon!
-You can make it in 10 minutes flat and it’s the perfect dip for raw vegetables or fresh pita bread and makes a delicious spread for wraps and sandwiches.
+You can make it in 10 minutes flat and it’s the perfect dip for raw vegetables or fresh pita (made with this easy pita bread recipe) and makes a delicious spread for wraps and sandwiches.

 Most hummus recipes call for chickpeas (garbanzo beans), in fact the word ‘hummus’ comes from the Arabic word meaning ‘chickpeas.’ (thank you Wikipedia!)
 But white bean hummus is equally delicious and convenient if you happen to have white beans on hand or have someone among your friends or family who is allergic to chickpeas.

 Instead of using canned beans, I recommend cooking dried white beans in a slow cooker for the best hummus texture.
 It’s really simple and leftover beans may come in handy to toss into a soup or salad and they freeze beautifully.
 The ratio for making delicious beans in your slow cooker is simple – 3 tablespoons of salt dissolved into 4 quarts of water and 1 pound of dry beans.
 Soak the cannellini beans in the salty water overnight; drain and rinse the next morning.
 Transfer the beans to the bowl of a slow cooker and add enough fresh water to cover them by about an inch; cook on low until tender.
 The cooking time depends on the age of your dried beans, but will typically take 5 to 6 hours.

 Once you have all of your ingredients in the food processor, zizz them for a full two minutes to get that coveted silky, creamy hummus texture.